theSDwetlab/theSDwetlab.github.io/index.md

 permalink: /
 title:
 ---
-The Wet Lab is San Diego's premier hackerspace for biotech, currently located within the **<a href="http://www.fablabsd.org/">Fab Lab</a>** at 847 14th St, San Diego, CA 92101.
+The Wet Lab is San Diego's premier hackerspace organization for biology and biotech, we're currently searching for new lab space.
 The Wet Lab also collaborates with the La Jolla Riford Library **<a href="http://lajollalibrary.org/your-library/bio-lab/">Bio Lab</a>** and performs educational activities through the library.

 **<a href="{{ site.url }}/news">Wet Lab Updates:</a>**
 <div class="tiles">